-That is the reason why reviewing your employee’s performance regularly is essential.
+That is the reason why reviewing your employee’s performance regularly is essential in motivating employees and reducing the turnover rate.
 Based on the results and feedbacks, both the managers and the employees will be able to identify their and weaknesses, thus, resolutions can be provided timely and accordingly.

 The different ways of doing performance review

 Performance review, or performance appraisal, is the process of evaluating the employee’s performance on a predetermined basis.
 The purpose of the review is to give the employees the recognition and motivation by rewarding them monetarily, or by giving them promotions or training.

 There are many different performance review methods, each has their own pros and cons.
 Depending on your company’s policies, procedures and objectives, you should choose the appropriate method.
 And it should be done in the most unbiased judgements possible.